It is easier to build strong children than to repair broken men.

 Childhood Emotional Neglect

-Dr. Jonice Webb, author of Running on Empty No More states, “emotional neglect is the silent killer of a child’s spirit.”
+Dr. Jonice Webb, states, “emotional neglect is the silent killer of a child’s spirit.”
 She also has said that children are born pre-wired with some very specific emotional needs.
-Dr. Webb has stated in her article, 7 Signs You Grew Up With Childhood Emotional Neglect, “Childhood Emotional Neglect is both simple in its definition and powerful in its effects.
+Dr. Webb states, “Childhood Emotional Neglect is both simple in its definition and powerful in its effects.
 It happens when your parents fail to respond enough to your emotional needs while they’re raising you.”

 That’s simple enough for me.
 I had one parent laugh while I was bullied and another who offered no protection because it was always, “You kids stop this nonsense.”